 All food preparation and service personnel will follow proper handwashing practices to ensure the safety of food served to customers.

 All employees in foodservice should wash hands using the following steps:

-- Wash hands (including under the fingernails) and forearms vigorously and thoroughly with soap and warm water (a temperature of at least 100°F is required) for a period of 20 seconds.
+- Wash hands including around and under fingernails, between fingers and forearms.
+Rub and scrub vigorously and thoroughly with soap and warm water (a temperature of at least 100°F is required) for a period of 20 seconds.

 - Wash hands using soap from a dispenser.

-- Dry hands with single use towels or a mechanical hot dryer.
-Turn off faucets using a paper towel, in order to prevent recontamination of clean hands if foot pedals are not available.
+- Dry hands with single use towels or a mechanical hot air dryer.
+To prevent recontamination of clean hands, use a paper towel to turn off faucets.